 Where to Stay in Kauai with Kids

-The two major areas of the island are the south shore (Poipu) and the north shore (Princeville).
+The two major areas of the island are the South Shore (Poipu) and the North Shore (Princeville).

 It has more options for full-service hotel/resorts and condos.
 It’s also closer to the big-ticket activities (like Waimea Canyon or Port Allen for any boat rides) and has more choice in restaurants.